inverno-io/inverno-mods/inverno-web-server/README.md

     @FormParam String nationality);
 ```

 Form parameters are sent in a request body following `application/x-www-form-urlencoded` format as defined by [living standard][form-urlencoded].
-They can be sent using a HTML form submitted to the server resulting in the following request body:
+They can be sent using an HTML form submitted to the server resulting in the following request body:

 ```plaintext
 forename=Leslie,middlename=B.,surname=Lamport,birthdate=19410207,nationality=US